Scams and con artists can be in any field.

 If the person’s title is vague but you know their legal surname, David Beamish maintains a list of members of the United Kingdom peerage from 1801 to the present day, and he has indexed it.

-It’s online at http://website.lineone.net/~david.beamish/peerages_az.htm and other pages at that website.
+It’s at http://website.lineone.net/~david.beamish/peerages_az.htm and other pages at that website.
+You’ll also want to check Wikipedia’s list of the Peerage of England.

-If the person claims to have worked with or for a celebrity, you can confirm that.
+If the person claims to have worked with or for a celebrity, confirm that.
 Find the official website of the celebrity, and contact the person’s manager or press agent.
-Ask if the celebrity has worked for or with the person who’s making the claim.
+Ask if the celebrity has worked with the person who’s making the claim.

 You can see how long ago they registered their domain name by using a WhoIs lookup.

-I’m not being critical of people who are new to the field; many of them are excellent researchers.
-The focus of this article is on the lies that reveal a scam or a con artist.
+(I’m not being critical of people who are new to the field; many are excellent researchers.
+This article is about lies that reveal a con artist.)

-If someone suggests that they’ve been on a TV or radio show, or appeared on stage, you can check that online.
+If someone suggests that they’ve been on a TV or radio show, or appeared on stage, check that online.
 Go to the show’s official website and search for the person’s name.

 (Remember that anyone can add a comment after an article or in a forum, making it appear that someone was in a show.
-You’re looking for official cast lists and official lists of the guest stars on the show.)
+You’re looking for official cast lists and official lists of guest stars.)

 Don’t assume that the person is “too nice” to lie to you, or their friends are too bright to be conned.
 The more impressive the person’s stories and claims, and the more convincingly they tell them… the more you must verify them, independently.